petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ## But what about the cost?

-Let's say you're with me so far and you believe that there are enough iterations done in a research project to justify automating the workflow.
+Let's say you're with me so far and you believe that there are enough iterations done and enough waste to eliminate to justify fully automating research project workflows.
-With today's tools and best practices, what will it take and what will it look like to make a project single button reproducible?
+With today's tools and best practices, what does it take to make a project single button reproducible?
-An example "stack" would look something like:
+The typical "stack" following current best practices would look something like:

 1. Git/GitHub for version controlling code, LaTeX input files, etc.
 2. Data backed up in cloud storage, Google Drive, Dropbox, etc., then